Journal of Inorganic Materials ›› 2025, Vol. 40 ›› Issue (11): 1221-1228.DOI: 10.15541/jim20240545

 • Supported by:

-Abstract: Transition metal vanadates, as an advantageous anode material for lithium-ion batteries, currently have bottlenecks such as unsatisfied conductivity and cycle stability caused by drastic volume changes during charging and discharging.
+Transition metal vanadates, as an advantageous anode material for lithium-ion batteries, currently have bottlenecks such as unsatisfied conductivity and cycle stability caused by drastic volume changes during charging and discharging.
 In this study, NiCo2V2O8@TiO2@NC material with a multi-level composite core-shell structure was prepared using a step-by-step coating strategy to improve this defect.
 Initially, yolk-shell structured NiCo2V2O8 nanospheres were synthesized as the precursor through hydrothermal synthesis and ion exchange methods.
-Subsequently, a robust TiO2 layer and a nitrogen-doped carbon (NC) network structure were coated on the surface, resulting in the formation of a hierarchical mesoporous nanostructure.
+Subsequently, a robust TiO2 layer and a nitrogen-doped carbon (NC) network structure were coated on the surface, resulting in formation of a hierarchical mesoporous nanostructure.
 The specific yolk-shell nanosphere structure provides abundant channels for Li+ transport in NiCo2V2O8, a promising electrochemical active material.
 Further coating with a TiO2 layer not only enhances the stability and durability of the material, but also offers additional electrochemical active sites.
-Moreover, the introduction of the nitrogen-doped carbon network structure not only improves the conductivity of the ordered multi-level core-shell NiCo2V2O8@TiO2@NC material but also facilitates rapid electron transport, further optimizing its electrochemical performance.
-Lithium-ion battery anode materials prepared under optimal conditions, NiCo2V2O8@TiO2@NC-0.2 exhibited an initial specific capacity of 1422.0 mAh∙g-1, which remained 1011.9 mAh∙g-1 after 500 cycles, corresponding to a specific capacity retention rate of 71.2%.
-This material is demonstrated high specific capacity, good rate performance, and excellent cycle stability, displaying promising prospective for a wide range of applications in energy storage devices.
+Moreover, introduction of the nitrogen-doped carbon network structure not only improves conductivity of the ordered multi-level core-shell NiCo2V2O8@TiO2@NC material but also facilitates rapid electron transport, further optimizing its electrochemical performance.
+When lithium-ion battery anode materials were prepared under optimal conditions, the obtained cell exhibited an initial specific capacity of 1422.0 mAh∙g-1, which remained 1011.9 mAh∙g-1 after 500 cycles, corresponding to a specific capacity retention rate of 71.2%.
+This material demonstrates high specific capacity, good rate performance, and excellent cycle stability, displaying promising prospective for a wide range of applications in energy storage devices.

-Key words: core-shell structure, transition metal oxides, lithium-ion battery, electrochemical performance
+Key words: core-shell structure, transition metal oxide, lithium-ion battery, electrochemical performance

 CLC Number: